SyumbeliLev/Amout-Me/README.md

 # My projects

+[Explore With Me](https://github.com/SyumbeliLev/java-explore-with-me) - an analogue of event poster

 [Share It ](https://github.com/SyumbeliLev/java-shareit)- a platform, where you can share your items with other users

 [Fintess](https://github.com/SyumbeliLev/fitness-information-system) - a system for accounting for fitness club services